Bill Ivey: Writing

 In 2007 Ivey co-edited, with Steven Tepper, the book Engaging Art: the Next Great Transformation of America's Cultural, and In 2008 Ivey's book Arts, Inc.: How Greed and Neglect Have Destroyed Our Cultural Rights was published by the University of California Press.
 Then in 2012 he released the book Handmaking America: A Back-to-Basics Pathway to a Revitalized American Democracy.
 In 2018 he published the book Rebuilding an Enlightened World: Folklorizing America.

 Ivey was also the co-editor of the books The Pocantico Gathering: Happiness and a High Quality of Life – The Role of Art and Art Making, Cultural Awareness in the Military: Developments and Implications for Future Humanitarian Cooperation, and Cultural Discourse: China-US Intangible Cultural Heritage Forums.
 He has also written articles on the music industry and the role of various players within it.
 Ivey has also written about music history, including the lack of diverse representation in the early decades of 20th century music recording.

+Personal life and death

+Ivey lived in Nashville, and at the time of his death, was in a relationship with Susan Keffer.
+He died at his home from a heart attack on November 7, 2025, at the age of 81.